paulSerre/fullstack-assignment/README.md

 Nestpaths are not considered due to the potential for excessive data in documents, depending on timeserie granularity and the application's age.
 Once a significant number of time series points are reached, considering pagination for historical points will be necessary.
 Modeling time series points as a relation to currencies simplifies this process.

 #### Caveats
-Deleting a time series point will not remove the relation from a currency because it is expected that they will be updated rather than removed.
+Deleting a time series point will not remove the relation from a currency because it is expected that they will be updated rather than removed, but it can be implemented.

 ### 2. API endpoint for retrieving the fetched forex data
 #### Implementation choices